maccarth32/hands_on_containers_on_frontier/README.md

 # Follow along

+## NOTE
-NOTE: if you find yourself encountering an error that looks like the below when you execute `apptainer pull` or `apptainer build`, then try using the flag `--disable-cache` i.e. `apptainer pull --disable-cache`.
+If you find yourself encountering an error that looks like the below when you execute `apptainer pull` or `apptainer build`, then try using the flag `--disable-cache` i.e. `apptainer pull --disable-cache`.

 ```
 FATAL:   While performing build: conveyor failed to get: while fetching library image: cached file hash(sha256:74b3763bbffd3cbaa355240994d684318fe64087fd1f70bdd8eaa6c64072683b) and expected hash(sha256:4fa8838b548fe90a161541ba06777ca32ed235666b0f55d7df34150dbd11c237) does not match
 ```

+If you encounter an error that says something along the lines of 'disk quota exceeded', that likely means you run out of space in your home directory.
+You can delete `~/.apptainer/cache` to remove the cached stuff from Apptainer.

 Now onto the tutorial!